heremaps/xyz-documentation/docs/cli/basic-features.md

 `-v, --vector` inspect and analyze using [Data Hub Space Invader](space-invader/index.md) and tangram.js

-`-x, --permanent` generate a permanent token for the space when using `-v` or `-w` instead of a temporary token that expire in 48 hours)
+`-x, --permanent` generate a permanent token for the space when using `-v` or `-w` instead of a temporary token that expires in 48 hours)

 `-s, --search <propfilter>` search expression in "double quotes", use single quote to signify string value,  use p.\<FEATUREPROP\> or f.\<id/updatedAt/tags/createdAt\> (Use
                              '+' for AND , Operators : >,<,<=,<=,=,!=) (use comma separated values to search multiple values of a property) {e.g.